-The Clarion County Career Center has developed policies on pupil records consistent with the Family Educational Rights and Privacy Act of 1974.
-A detailed information sheet can be obtained in the student services office of the school.
-This policy states that parents of students or eligible students are permitted to inspect and review the educational records of the student.
-This includes the right to a response from the school to reasonable requests for explanations and interpretations of the records.
+The Clarion County Career Center has developed policies on pupil records consistent with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+A detailed information sheet can be obtained in the Student Services office of the school.

+This policy states that parents of students or eligible students have the right to: